BoilingT/3D-Summer-Engine/README.md

 ## Created by *Tobias Andersson*
 ### Note:
 Currently this project focuses mainly towards 2D graphics at the moment.
-It has 3D-features implemented already but a lot has been changed during a large time of the project at the 3D-features have not been tested.
+It has 3D-features implemented already but a lot has been changed during a large time of the project and the 3D-features have not been tested.

 # 2D Fluid Simulation
 The purpose of this project is to get a somewhat large pool of knowledge about computer graphics such as computing optimizations by using shaders.